Birkbeck/sdp-sp3-2021-repo-code/README.md

 + BridgeBetween - some sample code that illustrates how to access data from a (essentially) package private class.
 + Week-Three-Examples
 + Week-Two-Examples
-+ common.widget - part of the JPMS example
 + concurrency
 + corejava - example code from the book by Cay Horstmann
 + dagger - DI framework examples